emirps/emirps/README.md

 ## Text Editor:
 I use Vim with a fairly simple 40 line .vimrc, using the font JetBrains Mono.
 ## Computer specs:
 I primarily use a Windows 10 Desktop with an AMD Ryzen 3700x, 32 gigabytes of memory, 5 terabytes of storage, and an RTX 3070ti.
+I use Bash on Ubuntu On Windows or cmder as a terminal on this system.
 Secondarily, I use an Intel MacBook running MacOS 11.6.
+I use iTerm2 with Zsh and [Typewritten](https://typewritten.dev/)
 ## Personal hobbies:
 I love to play video games, specifically Team Fortress 2 and more recently ULTRAKILL.
 I'm a huge fan of custom mechanical keyboards and use one on my desktop every day!